How Credit Scores Rule — & Ruin — Our Lives

 Advertisement

 But of course, class isn’t the only discriminatory axis when it comes to credit and lending.
-An Urban Institute analysis of credit data shows that, nationally, the average credit score in predominantly white neighborhoods is 697, while in predominantly non-white areas it’s 621.
+An Urban Institute analysis of credit data shows that, in the U.S., the average credit score in predominantly white neighbourhoods is 697, while in predominantly non-white areas it’s 621.
 This disparity can be even wider in certain cities.
 In New York City, people living in predominantly white areas have an average score of 740, while those in non-white areas score around 648.

 Nelson emphasizes that the consumer credit system doesn’t just reflect symptoms of existing inequalities.
 “It’s also a system that perpetuates it,” she says.
 One example is the fact that non-white consumers often end up paying more for cars than white consumers with similar creditworthiness.
 A 2018 National Fair Housing Alliance report tested the degree to which your race can affect car prices, and it found that 62.5% of the time, their non-white testers were offered higher-interest loans compared to white testers who had worse credit.
 Non-white testers who were discriminated against were offered terms that, on average, would have resulted in them paying $2,662 more for the car.
 This “mark-up” for Black and Latinx car buyers has been well-documented over the years.